Project introduction and background information

 - Reduce pressure on lecturing space and lecturer time.

-- Roadmap towards a broader implementation of the C-MODE concept.
+- Roadmap towards a broader implementation of modular courses.